 - While easy to use, this wrap is less customizable than some others.

-I can’t get enough of the Moby Wrap Evolution with built-in UV protection, for just this reason.
-You won’t be able to do a back carry with this wrap, which tends to be cooler, but it does allow for several different carry positions.
+I can’t get enough of the Moby Wrap Evolution.
+You won’t be able to do a back carry with this wrap, but it does allow for several different carry positions.
 The Moby wrap is safe to use with both front and hip carries.

 You’ll probably need to spend some time learning how to use it, but it’s more than worth it.
 Practice using it around the house until you’re comfortable with the techniques and the fabric is broken in.

-You’ll find the lightweight material means it’s comfortable to wear, even for long stretches of time.
-The fabric is breathable to keep you and baby cool, and it’s softer than other wraps I’ve used.
+The lightweight material means it’s comfortable to wear even for long periods.
+The fabric is breathable to keep you and your baby cool, and it’s softer than many other wraps we’ve used.